 1. Native Plant Selection

-Opt for native plants in your garden, as they naturally adapt to the local climate and require less water to thrive.
+Opt for native plants in your garden.
+They naturally adapt to the local climate and require less water to thrive.
 This reduces the need for excessive irrigation and promotes the health of your landscape.

 2. Water Saving Shower Head for Garden Plant